Brozanac/insider-league-case/README.md

 The project simulates a small football league with 4 teams.
 It generates fixtures, plays matches week by week, calculates the league table, estimates championship probabilities, and allows match results to be edited manually.

-I built the backend with Go and added a small React dashboard to make the API easier to test and present.
+I have built the backend with Go and added a React dashboard to make the API easier to test and present, as the frontend.

 ---